What are Aphids?

 The Spread of Aphids

 Most aphids born are female, only a few generations of male aphids are born in late summer.
 Female aphids have the ability to give live birth to genetically identical daughters and can produce three or five per day.
 Newly born aphid daughters develop rapidly within 10 to 14 days.
-Aphids typically have a lifespan of about a month, but this can be shortened by natural enemies or getting aphid pest control treatments.
+Aphids typically have a lifespan of about a month, but this can be shortened by natural enemies or getting aphid control treatments.

 Common Aphids in Colorado